PostHog/posthog.com/contents/handbook/support/customer-support.md

 All support at PostHog is done by actual, full-time engineers.
 We have two types of engineers:

-- Support engineers, who are focused solely on support across multiple products and sit in [the Comms team](/teams/comms)
+- Support engineers, who are focused solely on support across multiple products and sit in [the Support team](/teams/support)
 - Product engineers, who are focused on products and take on support responsibilities in a [support hero rotation](/handbook/engineering/support-hero)

 #### What do Support Engineers do?